kukiron/Time-Doctor-OAuth__Chrome-Extension/README.md

 7. Allow the app to have access to your Time Doctor's account.
 8. Once accessed, you'll see the list of users in your company & details of the tasks & projects that have been created in the text area of the popup.
 9. The user & company ID will also appear at the top of the popup window.
+10. In order to login as a different user, close your current session with the browser & then restart chrome browser.
+Now click the Time Doctor icon & login with the email & password of another Time Doctor account.

 ***Credentials for Testing:***